AshbyDodd

 What Was That?
 My Thoughts on The Deep End Docuseries

-It’s almost a week since the Freeform docuseries The Deep End aired its fourth and last episode, and I still don’t know what to think.
-There is nothing I love more than a good exploration into a cult.
-I’m fascinated by the teachings, the recruitment techniques, the leader’s agenda, and more.
-But mostly, I’m fascinated by the cult members.
-What makes them so susceptible to these charismatic leaders?
-I try to be as open-minded as possible; I aim to understand, not judge.
-And it was with this open mind that I dove into the world of Teal Swan.
+The fourth and last episode of Freeform’s docuseries The Deep End aired about a week ago, and I’m still not sure what to think.
+There is nothing I enjoy more than digging into a cult.
+I’m captivated by the lessons, the recruitment strategies, the leader’s agenda, and more.
+But, ultimately, I’m fascinated by the cultists.
+What makes people so susceptible to charismatic leaders?
+I strive to be as open-minded as possible; I want to understand, not judge.
+And with an open mind, I dove into the world of Teal Swan.

 Teal Swan was born in the 1980s as Mary Teal Bosworth.
-In The Deep End, Swan expresses how awful her childhood was.
-First, she was bullied in school and sexually assaulted by a trusted adult.
-Later, through recovered repressed memories, she learned a satanic cult targeted her because of her somewhat-psychic abilities.
-Unfortunately, her claims are hard to corroborate, which leads to the first question about Swan: is she telling the truth about her childhood trauma?
-Maybe the answer to that question isn’t necessary; it’s the second question that matters: is she an expert helping to better the world around her, or is she a sociopathic fraudster damaging the lives of anyone who follows her?
+Swan discusses her lousy childhood experiences in the documentary The Deep End.
+She was bullied at school before being sexually assaulted by an adult she trusted.
+She later found, after recovering suppressed memories, that a Satanic cult was targeting her because of her psychic abilities.
+Unfortunately, her allegations are impossible to verify, raising the first question concerning Swan: is she telling the truth about her early trauma?
+Perhaps the answer to that question is unnecessary, which leads to the second question: is she an expert striving to improve the world around her, or is she a sociopathic fraudster who endangers the lives of those who follow her?

-Another reason Swan is so controversial is her counseling on suicide; as well as some of the activities practiced at her seminars.
-You should really watch the docuseries to better understand.
+Another reason Swan is so controversial is her suicide guidance, as well as some of the activities she conducts at her seminars.
+You should watch the docuseries in order to get more clarity.

-So… what do I think?
+So, what am I thinking?
 Honestly?
 I have no idea.
-The Deep End was the first time I heard about Swan, so I had no preconceived notions.
-From the promotional material, I understood that her methods were shocking, but that didn’t mean she wasn’t legit.
-Instead, like many cult leaders, I expected to see more of a gray area when it came to Swan.
-So I waded through the episodes, looking for the good mixed with the bad…
+Before finishing The Deep End, Swan was unknown to me, so I had no expectations.
+I realized from the promotional materials that her tactics were unusual, but it didn’t suggest she wasn’t credible.
+Instead, like many cult leaders, I expected more grey areas regarding Swan.
+I went over the episodes, looking for both positive and negative aspects.
+It was hard to find the positive.

-Personally, I couldn’t find the good anywhere while watching The Deep End.
-The series is very informative, and I’m glad I watched it, but part of me wishes I hadn’t.
-Swan comes across as a spoiled brat who refuses to listen to anyone who contradicts her.
-I felt like I continuously watched her unravel throughout each episode, mostly because she couldn’t control every thought and action of those around her.
+The series is incredibly interesting, and I’m glad I watched it for many reasons, but, in some ways, I also wish I hadn’t.
+Swan comes across as an egotistical brat who refuses to listen to anyone who contradicts her.
+I felt like I was watching her unravel episode after episode, largely because she couldn’t control the thoughts and actions of others around her.
 Her behavior was obnoxious for a grown adult.
-It terrifies me that she is out there counseling others on suicidal thoughts.
+It really scares me that she is out there counseling people with suicidal ideas.

-All of that said, these are my own opinions, and I’m no expert.
-However, if Teal Swan has changed your life for the better, all I will say is proceed with extreme caution.
-But my negative feelings are toward Swan and her methods, not the series itself.
-So, if you’re looking for a docuseries on a potential cult, The Deep End is definitely one to watch (currently available on Freeform and Hulu).
+All of that being said, these are my personal opinions, and I’m no expert.
+What I can say for certain is that if you’re searching for a docuseries on a possible self-help cult, The Deep End is worth watching (now accessible on Freeform and Hulu).

 Check out the trailer below: